lyraex/pysrim/README.md

     ax.plot(ioniz.depth, ioniz.recoils, label='Ionization from Recoils')
 ```

-Set `folders` to list of directories to SRIM outputs.
+Set `folders` to list of directories to [SRIM] outputs.
 See
 [Analysis](https://gitlab.com/costrouc/pysrim/blob/master/examples/notebooks/Analysis.ipynb)
 for detailed example.
-Notice how there is a python class for each SRIM
+Notice how there is a [Python] class for each [SRIM]
 output file and gives simple access to each column.
 This did require
 some complex regex to get working just right.